GBuritica/GBuritica.github.io/_pages/cv.md

 Work experience
 ======
+* Fall 2024 - : I'm now a lecturer in statistics at AgroParisTech
-* Fall 2022: I joined the research group of Prof. [Sebastian Engelke](http://www.sengelke.com) at Université de Gèneve as a Postdoc.
+* Fall 2022 - Fall 2024: I was a postdoc in the research group of Prof. [Sebastian Engelke](http://www.sengelke.com) at Université de Gèneve.

 Publications
 ======